-\begin{proposition} $Q$ is monotone answerable with respect to a schema $\aschema$ iff the $\amd$ containment for~$Q$ and $\aschema$ holds. \end{proposition} Note that, for a schema without result bounds, the accessibility axioms above can be rewritten as follows (as in~\cite{ustods,thebook}): for each method $\mt$, letting $R$ be the relation accessed by~$\mt$ and $\vec x$ be the input positions of~$\mt$ in~$R$, we have the axiom:
+Note that, for a schema without result bounds, the accessibility axioms above can all be rewritten as follows (as in~\cite{ustods,thebook}): for each method $\mt$, letting $R$ be the relation accessed by~$\mt$ and $\vec x$ be the input positions of~$\mt$ in~$R$, we simply have the axiom:

-\begin{example} Let us apply the reduction above to the schema of Example~\ref{ex:simple} with the result bound of 100 from Example~\ref{exa:rbound}.
-We see that monotone answerability of a CQ $Q$ is equivalent to $Q \subseteq_\Gamma Q'$, for~$\Gamma$ containing: \begin{compactitem} \item the referential constraint from $\univdirect$ into $\profinfo$ and from $\univdirect'$ into $\profinfo'$
+\begin{exa} Let us apply the reduction above to the schema of Example~\ref{ex:simple} with the result bound of 100 from Example~\ref{exa:rbound}.
+We see that monotone answerability of a CQ $Q$ is equivalent to $Q \subseteq_\Gamma Q'$, for~$\Gamma$ containing: \begin{itemize} \item the referential constraint from $\univdirect$ into $\profinfo$ and from $\univdirect'$ into $\profinfo'$;

-\item $\accessible(i) \wedge \profinfo(i, n, s) \rightarrow \profinfo_\acc(i, n, s)$, \item the following, for all $1 \leq j \leq 100$: $\exists \vec y_1 \cdots \vec y_j (\bigwedge_{1 \leq p < q \leq j} \vec y_p \neq \vec y_q \wedge \univdirect(\vec y_p)) \rightarrow \exists \vec y_1' \cdots \vec y_j' (\bigwedge_{1 \leq p < q \leq j} ~ \vec y_p' \neq \vec y_q' \wedge \univdirect_\acc(\vec y_p'))$
+\item $\accessible(i) \wedge \profinfo(i, n, s) \rightarrow \profinfo_\acc(i, n, s)$; \item the following, for all $1 \leq j \leq 100$: $\exists \vec y_1 \cdots \vec y_j (\bigwedge_{1 \leq p < q \leq j} \vec y_p \neq \vec y_q \wedge \univdirect(\vec y_p)) \rightarrow \exists \vec z_1 \cdots \vec z_j (\bigwedge_{1 \leq p < q \leq j} ~ \vec z_p \neq \vec z_q \wedge \univdirect_\acc(\vec z_p))$;